 Snowshoeing is a great way to get outside in the winter!

-Just like any other activity, you can be thrifty and find an old pair of snowshoes from a yard sale or go all out and buy all the newest, equipment and cold weather clothing from a name brand.
+Like any other activity, you can be thrifty and find an old pair of snowshoes from a yard sale or go all out and buy all the newest equipment and cold weather clothing from a name brand.

 Snowshoeing Tips